SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     MUST be able to handle the replies arriving out-of-order.
 Unfortunately there is currently no indication if a SEC-node is operating strictly in order or if it can work on multiple requests simultaneously.

 :Note:
-    to improve compatibility, any ECS client SHOULD always be aware of `update`_ messages.
+    to improve compatibility, any ECS client SHOULD be aware of `update`_ messages at any time.

 :Note:
     to clarify optionality of some messages, the following table is split into two: basic messages (which MUST be implemented like specified) and extended messages which SHOULD be implemented.

 :Note:
-    for clarification, the symbol "``␣``" is used here instead of a space character. <elem> refers to the element elem which is defined in another section.
+    for clarification, the symbol "``␣``" is used here instead of a space character.
+    <elem> refers to the element elem which is defined in another section.

 .. table:: basic messages (implementation is mandatory, even if functionality seems not to be needed.)